milaud/Calendar/README.md

 # Calendar
+The main method to run this program is SimpleCalendar.java.

 This is a simple calendar that allows users to create events that will be automatically saved onto a .data file and can be accessed through the calendar.
 The user can also import their own frequent events from a .txt file using the following format: